 Religious beliefs and expressions in Africa is something with deep awe, reverence and devotion.
-It emanate from a depth of successive traditions and culture (written and oral) over many years from one generations to another, kept, revised and protected by the very custodians of the traditions and cultures of Africa who are the kings and priests.
+It emanates from a depth of successive traditions and culture (written and oral) over many years from one generation to another, kept, revised and protected by the very custodians of the traditions and cultures of Africa who are the kings and priests.
 Unlike other parts of the world, religion is Africa is what defines Africa's history and ancestry; it is what binds his traditions and culture and make them meaningful and relevant.
-Acknowledging the difficulty in understanding evolution of religion, Eliade415 submit that indeed it is imprecise owing to the lack of clearly distinguished stages, but suggest a typology by anthropological and historical studies of isolated cultures in various periods of development.
+Acknowledging the difficulty in understanding evolution of religion, Eliade14 submit that indeed it is imprecise owing to the lack of clearly distinguished stages but suggest a typology by anthropological and historical studies of isolated cultures in various periods of development.

 Nevertheless, observation of religious beliefs and expression is grouped in respect to origin, doctrines and tenets of beliefs and practices.
-Generally, all religions are grouped as monotheistic, polytheistic and pantheistic.
+Generally, all religions are grouped as monotheistic, polytheistic, and pantheistic.
 Beyond the elementary forms are what is commonly called the higher (revealed) religions.
 They embody a principle of transcendence, i.e., sometimes a godhead, that involves humans in an experience beyond their immediate personal and social needs, known as the sacred or the holy.
-Another classification is based on the origins of the body of knowledge: some religions are revealed, as in Judaism (where God revealed the Commandments to Moses), Christianity (where Christ, the Son of God, revealed the Word of the
+Another classification is based on the origins of the body of knowledge: some religions are revealed, as in Judaism (where God revealed the Commandments to Moses), Christianity (where Christ, the Son of God, revealed the Word of the Father), and Islam (where the angel Gabriel revealed God's will to Muhammad).

-415 Eliade, Mircea.
+14 Eliade, Mircea.
 (1978) History of Religious Ideas: From the Stone Age to the Eleusinian mysteries.
 Volume I, University of Chicago Press, Eliade, Mircea.
 The Encyclopaedia of Religion.
 MacMillan Publishing Company, 1987.